+Your collection development policy is a tool to help you ensure responsible future collecting.
 While the policy defines who you are, maybe the most important thing it does is that it allows you to define who you aren't (and to explain why!).
 For example, you may choose not to take on audiovisual materials because the maintenance requirements are beyond you capabilities and because you have no equipment to provide reasonable access.

 When defining your collection, it can be helpful to understand the scope of other collecting organizations that are nearby or that have a similar focus.
 Knowing who else is collecting in a similar area helps in identifying gaps and gluts.
 Honing the scope of collecting allows us to focus on those materials that are most relevant and most appropriate to our resources and abilities.
-For example, in Massachusetts, NEDCC is part of a Town-Wide Assessment program.
-I went to a town in western MA recently where he public library and the historical society already had close ties and realized that they could easily become competitors for materials.
-The public library is in a brand new, climate controlled building with full-time staffing, while the historical society is in a historic firehouse that has been refurbished in only the most limited way and they rely on volunteers who come by for about an hour each week.
+For example, I went to a town in western MA recently where the public library and the historical society already had close ties and realized that they could easily become competitors for materials.
+The public library is in a brand new, climate controlled building with full-time staffing.
+The historical society is in a historic firehouse that has been refurbished in only the most limited way and they rely on volunteers who come by for about an hour each week.
 The Library and the HS came to an agreement that the library would focus on collecting paper-based materials and become the research hub, while the historical society would focus on less environmentally sensitive 3 dimensional objects and become the community hub.
 For them, this serves to both improve access for researchers and to improve the preservation outlook of collections.